Language selection

 At the implementation and evaluation stage

 Ensure that you have gender- and diversity-disaggregated data to assess the success of your product or service.
-This will allow you to identify and analyze any trends that you can apply to improve the equality, diversity and inclusiveness of your design.
+This will allow you to identify and analyze any trends you can apply to improve the equality, diversity and inclusiveness of your design.

 Identify your learning gaps